fhoedemakers/pico-infonesPlus/README.md

 [See below to see how to setup your specific configuration.](#Setup)

 > [!NOTE]
 > It seems that sellers on AliExpress have copied the design and are selling pre-populated PCB's.
 I do not condone this in any way.
-Questions about those boards will not be answered.
+> For questions about those boards, please contact the seller on AliExpress.

 ***